jun-xiao-mainlinestem/2026base/readme.md

 // Drive forward 24 inches
 chassis.driveDistance(24);

-// Drive forward 24 inches with a maximum voltage of 8 chassis.driveDistance(24, 8);
+// Drive backward 24 inches with a maximum voltage of 8 chassis.driveDistance(-24, 8);

 // Drive forward 24 inches while turning to a heading of 45 degrees chassis.driveDistance(24, 10, 45, 4);